 NETAP Toolkit for Earthquake Program Managers

-FEMA developed National Earthquake Tecnical Assistance Program (NETAP) as a mechanism for delivering direct assistance to the public to increase their knowledge and ability to analyze their risk, make a plan, and take actions aimed at reducing their earthquake risk and supporting overall community resilience.
-NETAP is not a grant or cooperative agreement program, but a contract managed by FEMA to rapidly deploy training and technical assistance to organizations and communities.
-The NETAP Toolkit for Earthquake Program Managers provides information on how States and territories can request NETAP assistance.
+FEMA developed the National Earthquake Technical Assistance Program (NETAP) as a mechanism for delivering direct assistance to the public to increase their knowledge and ability to analyze their risk, make a plan and take actions aimed at reducing their earthquake risk and supporting overall community resilience.
+NETAP is not a grant or cooperative agreement program but a contract managed by FEMA to rapidly deploy training and technical assistance to organizations and communities.
+The NETAP Toolkit for Earthquake Program Managers provides information on how states and territories can request NETAP assistance.

 Background and Authorities

 In accordance with the Earthquake Hazards Reduction Act of 1977 (Public Law 95–124) and the National Earthquake Hazards Reduction Program (NEHRP) Reauthorization Act of 2004 (Public Law 108–360), it is FEMA’s responsibility to support “the implementation of a comprehensive earthquake education and public awareness program, including development of materials and their wide dissemination to all appropriate audiences and support public access to locality-specific information that may assist the public in preparing for, mitigating against, responding to and recovering from earthquakes and related disasters.”
 FEMA developed the National Earthquake Technical Assistance Program (NETAP) as a mechanism for delivering direct assistance to the public to increase their ability to analyze risks, make plans and take actions aimed at reducing seismic risks and supporting overall community resilience.
 The program is one element of FEMA’s ongoing participation in NEHRP.
 View the NETAP Fact Sheet.